egmnklc/VisionAlpha/README.md

 <li>Option 5: Remove a pre-existing user.</li>
 <li>Option 6: Quit.</li>
    <h1 align = "center">Here are some information about AlphaVision.</h1>
-  <p>VisionAlpha is powered by face_recgnition and cv2 modules.
+  <p>VisionAlpha is powered by face_recognition and cv2 modules.
 It's currently working perfectly on Python 2.7.14.</p>
     <br>
     <h2>What does the options do?</h2>
   <h3>Option 1</h3>